What to expect

 The musical city of Vienna is a real highlight towards the end of the trip and you can look forward to a whole day here to experience grand palaces, horse-drawn carriages and delicious Viennese coffee.
 Before you cruise back to Passau, the rugged peaks, apricot trees and wine terraces of Wachau National Park bring this tour to a climax – look forward to stunning fortresses, idyllic villages and magnificent monasteries.

+You have a choice of two boats on this tour that follow very similar itineraries.
 Alternatively, travel on the Danube River - MS Theodor Körner which has a slightly different itinerary.

 At a glance